raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 # Pi4 Bootloader Configuration

-You can display the current configuration using
+You can display the currently-active configuration using
 ```
 vcgencmd bootloader_config
 ```

 To change these bootloader configuration items, you need to extract the configuration segment, make changes, re-insert it, then reprogram the EEPROM with the new bootloader.
+The Raspberry Pi will need to be rebooted for changes to take effect.

 ```
 # Extract the configuration file